Ceyed/Authentication_Service_Nodejs/README.md

 ## General TODO:
 - [ ] 0.1: A special status for 'expired token, needs to login again'
 - [x] 0.2: All responses should have status code
-- [x] 0.3: Make app.js clean, all functions should call one function only
-- [x] 0.4: More structure in folders (after TODO #0.3)
-- [x] 0.5: Remove 'username' from 'users' table, no need to have 'username'
-- [ ] 0.6: Add api version to requests
+- [x] 0.3: Add api version to requests

 <br/>